Processing Module¶

 ¶

-Validate inputs and set up logging.
+Validate inputs, merge rasters if needed, and set up logging.

 Source code in gigaspatial/processing/tif_processor.py